liferay-search/liferay-docs/en/developer/appdev/articles/99-troubleshooting-application-development-issues/resolving-cnfe-and-cdnfe-in-osgi-bundles.markdown

 ## Case 3: The Missing Class Belongs to a Global Library

-In this case, you can configure @product@ so the OSGi system module exports the missing class's package.
+In this case, you can configure @sharepoint@ so the OSGi system module exports the missing class's package.
 Then your module can import it.
 You should **NOT**, however, undertake this lightly.
 If Liferay intended to make a global library available for use by developers, the system module would already export this